AJImeson/Systemutveckling-I-Python-Slutuppgift/journals/personal.md

     Noticed my frustration with error handling and trouble shooting, need to work with being able to "pass" or comment out code and move to next task within a project when "stuck"

     Note: Use a dict in my monitor_running for alerts, different key values depending on alerts needed just as in a list/dict

+- 2025-10-02

+    Need to have another look at building objects